End the Young Parent Penalty

 Organisations backing the campaign to End the Young Parent Penalty include:

-Aberlour, the ALLIANCE (health and social care alliance Scotland), Amina - the Muslim Women's Resource Centre, Barnardos Scotland, British Pregnancy Advisory Service (BPAS), Centre for Excellence for Children's Care and Protection (CELCIS), Children 1st, Children in Northern Ireland, Children in Scotland, Child Poverty Action Group Scotland, Citadel Youth Centre, Citizens Advice Scotland, Close the Gap, Early Years Scotland, Engender, Fife Gingerbread, Flexible Childcare Services Scotland, Gingerbread, Glasgow Disability Alliance, Home-Start UK, Includem, Inclusion Scotland, Parenting Across Scotland, Parent Network Scotland, Poverty Alliance, Pregnant Then Screwed, Prymface, Save the Children UK, Scottish Out of School Care Network, Scottish Trades Union Congress (STUC) Women's Committee, Scottish Women's Aid, Scottish Women's Budget Group, Scottish Women's Convention, Scottish Young Greens, Sikh Sanjog, Shelter Scotland, Single Parent Rights, Single Parents Support, Single Parents Wellbeing, Surviving Economic Abuse, Together (Scottish Alliance for Children’s Rights), Turn2Us, Who Cares?
-Scotland, Women's Aid Federation of England, Women's Budget Group, Women’s Equality Network (WEN) Wales, Young Women’s Movement - YWCA Scotland, Zero Tolerance.
+Aberlour, the ALLIANCE (health and social care alliance Scotland), Amina - the Muslim Women's Resource Centre, Barnardos Scotland, British Pregnancy Advisory Service (BPAS), Centre for Excellence for Children's Care and Protection (CELCIS), Children 1st, Children in Northern Ireland, Children in Scotland, Child Poverty Action Group Scotland, Christians Against Poverty (CAP), Citadel Youth Centre, Citizens Advice Scotland, Close the Gap, Early Years Scotland, Engender, Fife Gingerbread, Flexible Childcare Services Scotland, Gingerbread, Glasgow Disability Alliance, Home-Start UK, Includem, Inclusion Scotland, Parenting Across Scotland, Parent Network Scotland, Poverty Alliance, Pregnant Then Screwed, Prymface, Save the Children UK, Scottish Out of School Care Network, Scottish Trades Union Congress (STUC) Women's Committee, Scottish Women's Aid, Scottish Women's Budget Group, Scottish Women's Convention, Scottish Young Greens, Sikh Sanjog, Shelter Scotland, Single Parent Rights, Single Parents Support, Single Parents Wellbeing, Surviving Economic Abuse, Together (Scottish Alliance for Children’s Rights), Turn2Us, Who Cares?
+Scotland, Women's Aid Federation of England, Women's Budget Group, Women’s Equality Network (WEN) Wales, Young Women’s Movement - YWCA Scotland, Zero Tolerance, 6VT Edinburgh City Youth Cafe.